nozomione/BE-discuttion/Remove Multiplexed as modality.md

 **A:**

-Q: Where does the `modalities` attribute in the `Sample` ([L109](https://github.com/AlexsLemonade/scpca-portal/blob/026a204a0aa89e6e2572038a46cbe154af7efbef/api/scpca_portal/models/sample.py#L109)) utilized in the codebase?
-The `Project` defineds the `modalities` field ([L51](https://github.com/AlexsLemonade/scpca-portal/blob/026a204a0aa89e6e2572038a46cbe154af7efbef/api/scpca_portal/models/project.py#L51)).
-Does this field relate to the `modalities` attribute in the `Sample`?
+Q: Where does the `modalities` attribute ([L109](https://github.com/AlexsLemonade/scpca-portal/blob/026a204a0aa89e6e2572038a46cbe154af7efbef/api/scpca_portal/models/sample.py#L109)) in the `Sample` model utilized in the codebase?
+The `Project` model defineds the `modalities` field ([L51](https://github.com/AlexsLemonade/scpca-portal/blob/026a204a0aa89e6e2572038a46cbe154af7efbef/api/scpca_portal/models/project.py#L51)).
+Does this field relate to the `modalities` attribute in the `Sample` model?

 **A:**